microsoft/hlsl-specs/proposals/0043-groupshared-arguments.md

 The `groupshared` type annotation keyword will be allowed on function parameter declarations.
-In language modes before HLSL 202x, a warning will be produced, but it should still be supported if the compiler supports the feature.
-If the compiler does not support the feature an error should be produced.
+In language modes before HLSL 202x, a warning will be produced, but it should still be supported if the compiler supports HLSL 202x.
+If the compiler does not support HLSL 202x an error should be produced.

 ```
 error: 'groupshared' is not a valid modifier for a parameter